NBC Tamron Hall To Megyn Kelly Switch Prompts ‘Whitewashing’ Accusation

-NBC News stands accused of “whitewashing” now that Megyn Kelly has apparently bumped Tamron Hall from the 9 a.m. hour of the Today Show.
+NBC News stands accused of “whitewashing” now that Megyn Kelly has apparently bumped Tamron Hall from the 9 a.m. hour of the Today show.

-Although the network reported offered Hall, 46, a lucrative new contract that included significant face time on the 7 a.m.-9 a.m.
+Although the network reportedly offered Hall, 46, a lucrative new contract that included significant face time on the 7 a.m. to 9 a.m.
 Today flagship and a continuation of her MSNBC show, among other platforms, she decided on Wednesday to walk away from NBC entirely after 10 years.

-Megyn Kelly, also 46, famously left Fox News in January for a gig with NBC, which includes hosting a Monday-through Friday program during the day (which is as yet officially undefined), a Sunday night 60 Minutes-style news magazine, and anchoring duties during big events.
+Megyn Kelly, also 46, famously left Fox News in January for a gig with NBC, which includes hosting a Monday-through-Friday program during the day (which is as yet officially undefined), a Sunday night 60 Minutes-style news magazine, and anchoring duties during big events.
 The Today hosting role, if that’s what it is, will allow Megyn Kelly to branch out from just hard news coverage.

 In the meantime, rumors also persist that Megyn Kelly is going to steamroll Today host Savannah Guthrie as well, something that NBC execs have denied.